tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-03-Evr_Algo_Trading_Framework.md

     return data_df
   ```

-* After data has been fetched, the `generate_signal` function uses the DataFrame from the `fetch_data` function as its own input, generating a signal based off a dual moving average crossover strategy and returns a DataFrame containing signal data.
+Explain that the `generate_signal` function in the framework can be used to generate trading signals.
+Again, abstracting this code into its own function will make it easier to code up new signal generators later.
+The goal of the framework is to encapsulate each chunk of code so that it is easier to change later.

   ```python
   def generate_signal(data_df):